Reknij/Bbob.Doc/articles/Theme/themeTutorial.md

 console.log("my png file path: /sub/png/hey.png")
 ```

-# default theme and document theme
+# default theme
-Bbob have two theme build-in.
-If you blog root url no the '/', please go to project them, clone it and change base in the vite.config.ts.
+If you blog root url no the '/', please go to project default theme, clone it and change base in the vite.config.ts.
 Because them make with vue, can't change the publicPath after build.

 # Notification
 Generate command will auto insert bbob.js to your index.html.
 If you index.html file is no call `index.html`, modify your `theme.json`: